 Dan Lacroix’s Col. John Robinson Tribute

-Each Massachusetts town has its Revolutionary War heroes.
-Some served from the first day of the conflict, while others, due to either distance or age would serve later.
-A relative few can be found in the many history books that have been written since, and in most cases the same small group is found throughout the narrative of those early days of our nation.
-It is the responsibility of each community, to remember and keep their stories from being forgotten.
+Every town in Massachusetts has its own Revolutionary War heroes.
+Some of these individuals served from the very beginning of the conflict, while others joined later due to factors like distance or age.
+Only a small number of these heroes are mentioned in various history books, and often, the same few names appear repeatedly in narratives about those early days of our nation.
+It is the responsibility of each community to remember these individuals and ensure their stories are not forgotten.

-One individual who is well documented to have played a significant role during the war, and yet has eluded most accounts, is Col. John Robinson (1735-1805).
+One individual who is well documented to have played a significant role during the war, yet has eluded most accounts, is Col. John Robinson (1735-1805).
 In late 1774 he was appointed Lt.
 Col. in the Northern Middlesex regiment of minutemen commanded by Col. William Prescott of Pepperell.
-Being of significant rank, he was one of the first in Westford to be alerted by an alarm rider of the march of the Regulars to Concord on the 19th of April, 1775.
-He and a handful of other Westford men arrived early at the North Bridge.
+Being of significant rank, he was one of the first in Westford to be alerted by an alarm rider of the Regular’s march to Concord on April 19, 1775.
+He and several other Westford men arrived early at the North Bridge.
 Major Buttrick offered command of the march toward the Bridge to Robinson, his superior officer.
-He declined, citing that most of his Northern Middlesex men had not yet arrived, but instead volunteered to serve at his side at the head of the column.
-It is said that the shot which injured Acton’s Luther Blanchard passed under Robinson’s arm.
+He declined, citing that most of his Northern Middlesex men had not yet arrived but instead volunteered to serve at his side at the head of the column.
+It is said that the shot that injured Acton’s Luther Blanchard passed under Robinson’s arm.

-Though we rarely hear of Robinson’s involvement that morning it was obvious at the time.
+Though we rarely hear of Robinson’s involvement that morning, it was obvious then.
 A quick inspection of the only contemporary visual account of the action at the North Bridge, the famous Ralph Earl print, confirms this.
 Based on interviews by Connecticut militiaman Amos Doolittle within a month of the event, the print’s caption reads, “The Provincials headed by Colonel Robinson & Major Buttrick at the Bridge.”

 An unintended consequence of the war during the summer of 1775 was the spread of diseases from the Army’s camps around Boston and a significant increase in civilian deaths in Westford and other surrounding towns.
 Among these were three of John and Huldah Robinson’s young daughters, lost within two weeks.